FredGSF/Car-Dealership/README.md

 ## Planning and Design:

--Define the features you want in your application, such as user authentication, car listings, search functionality, etc.
+- Define the features you want in your application, such as user authentication, car listings, search functionality, etc.
 - Design the database schema to store information about cars, users, orders, etc.
 - Plan the user interface and experience using wireframes or mockups.